-As of June 30, 2014, the Bank's ratios on CET1, Total Tier 1 Capital and Total Capital of Total Risk Weighted Assets and the ratio on Total Tier 1 Capital to Total Capital were below Central Bank's minimum requirements primarily due to the significant net loss recorded by the Bank and the consequential deficit position as at year end.
-This is subsequently addressed by the Bank as disclosed in Note 33.
+As of June 30, 2015, the Bank's ratio on Total Tier 1 Capital of Total Risk Weighted Assets and the ratio on Total Tier 1 Capital to Total Capital were below Central Bank's minimum requirements.
+As of June 30, 2014, the Bank's ratios on CET1, Total Tier 1 Capital and Total Capital of Total Risk Weighted Assets and the ratio on Total Tier 1 Capital to Total Capital were below Central Bank's minimum requirements primarily due to the significant net loss recorded by the Bank and the consequential deficit position in the prior year.